EntenDNA/A-Star-Python/README.md

 # A-Star-Python
-In this little project i made a A-Start visualization in Pygame
+In this little project i made a A-Star visualization in Pygame